onap/dcaegen2-platform-plugins/k8s/README.md

 #### `max_wait`

-Integer - seconds to wait for Docker to come up healthy before throwing a `NonRecoverableError`.
+Integer - seconds to wait for component to become ready before throwing a `NonRecoverableError`.
+For example:

 ```yaml
 max_wait: